ddev/ddev/docs/content/users/install/ddev-installation.md

     To upgrade DDEV in WSL2 Ubuntu, run `apt upgrade ddev` as described in the [Linux installation section](#linux).

     !!!note "Path to certificates"
-        If you get the prompt `Installing to the system store is not yet supported on this Linux`, you may just need to add `/usr/sbin` to the `$PATH` so that `/usr/sbin/update-ca-certificates` can be found.
+        If you get the prompt `Installing to the system store is not yet supported on this Linux`, you may need to add `/usr/sbin` to the `$PATH` so that `/usr/sbin/update-ca-certificates` can be found.

     ### Traditional Windows